Skip to Content

 • CH Rodriguez’s Gator Rom

-Plumbers’ CH Alligator was created as a later thought for Mr. Williams of Ft. worth after getting the Satin Lady from Maurice Carver.
+Plumbers’ CH Alligator was created as a later thought for Mr. Williams of Ft.
+Worth after getting the Satin Lady from Maurice Carver.
 Satin was a black, big, and cold scatter-bred dog.

 This breeding produced three puppies: Alligator, a big and ugly dog; Soko, a small dog with a bulldog’s looks; and Susan Renee, which also had the looks of a bulldog.